LDAdug/ProjectPro1/meetings.md

 - Lawrence: Can work on Login/logout on wednesday and thursday
 - Summary: Talked about who will do the 10 functional requirements for milestone2.
 Discussed the functionality of the webpage.

+### 2022-11-30 at 3:00pm
+- Attendance: Lawrence, Michael and Hai
+- Team updates: Discussed availability
+- Hai: Can work on delete account as soon as login/logout is finished
+- Michael: Can work on Create new account this week
+- Lawrence: Can work on Login/logout on wednesday and thursday
+- Summary: Talked about who will do the 10 functional requirements for milestone2.
+Discussed the functionality of the webpage.